Downtown Seattle real estate.

 - How competitive is the Downtown Seattle real estate market right now?

-- Median days-on-market in Downtown Seattle is currently 6 days, with 146 active listings tracked in this zip code as of Jun 2026.
-Inventory turns very quickly — well-priced homes routinely receive multiple offers within the first week.
+- Median days-on-market in Downtown Seattle is currently 20 days, with 143 active listings tracked in this zip code as of Jul 2026.
+The market here moves quickly.
+Most well-priced homes are receiving strong activity within the first two weeks.

 - Which schools serve Downtown Seattle?